Step by step

 Prostate biopsy: Everything you need to know

 Abnormalities detected during a digital rectal exam and a high PSA level often lead to a prostate biopsy.
 This procedure consists of taking small tissue samples of your prostate in order for the pathologist to examine them under a microscope to determine if they are cancerous or not.
-If cancer is detected, the pathologist will use the same samples to calculate your Gleason Grade score.
+If cancer is detected, the pathologist will use the same samples to calculate your grade (or Gleason Grade Score).

-A prostate biopsy is usually performed during a transrectal ultrasound (TRUS biopsy).
+A prostate biopsy is usually performed with the help of a transrectal ultrasound (TRUS biopsy).
 The images taken with the ultrasound help guide a fine needle to the areas selected for sampling.
 The spring-loaded needle is attached to the ultrasound probe and enters the prostate through the rectum.
 Usually between 6 – 12 (sometimes more) prostatic tissue samples are obtained and the entire procedure lasts about 10 minutes.
 A local anesthetic can be used to numb the area and reduce any pain.

 Avantages and limitations